MissCSE/MissCSE/README.md

 👋 Hello!
 I'm Neha Sharma, a software developer passionate about coding and problem-solving.
 I specialize in Web Development.
 Always eager to learn and explore new technologies.

-💻 Experienced in Web Technologies (HTML, CSS and JS).
+💻 Experienced in Web Technologies (HTML, CSS, JS, ReactJS and NodeJS).
 I create efficient, scalable, and user-friendly applications.

 🌱 Continuous learner, staying up-to-date with industry trends.
 Love collaborating on open-source projects and contributing to the community.